evtjayj-ops/website/content/publications/oceanic-diplomacy-chapter.md

 url: /oceanic-diplomacy-chapter
 tags: ["indigenous diplomacy", "Pacific Islands", "Aotearoa New Zealand", "conflict resolution", "Māori",]
 author: ["Jayden Evett"]
-description: "This paper proposes a matching model of the labor market with job rationing: unemployment persists even without matching frictions.
-Published in AER, 2012."
+description: "his chapter explains why the 1997 Burnham peace talks succeeded where earlier Bougainville negotiations failed.
+Published in the book 'Oceanic Diplomacy' in 2025."
-summary: "This paper proposes a matching model of the labor market with job rationing: unemployment does not disappear in the absence of matching frictions.
-In recessions, job rationing drives the rise of unemployment, whereas matching frictions contribute little to it."
+summary: "This chapter explains why the 1997 Burnham peace talks succeeded where earlier Bougainville negotiations failed.
+It shows how Melanesian trautim and Māori pōwhiri functioned as indigenous diplomacies that reconciled relationships in the culture in which they were broken.
+Together, these practices complemented conflict ripeness and were central to producing durable peace agreements."
 editPost:
     URL: "https://doi.org/10.26021/16153"
-    Text: "*Oceanic Diplomacy* (2025)"
+    Text: "Oceanic Diplomacy (2025)"

 ---